Logo

 Owain Glyndwr

-Welsh Dragon Owain Glyndwr (1349- 1416), was a figurehead of Welsh nationalism leading a rebellion against the occupying English forces of Henry IV in the fourteenth century.
-Declaring himself Prince of Wales, by June 1402, Glyndwr had recaptured and controlled most of Wales.
+Owain Glyndwr (1349- 1416), was a figurehead of Welsh nationalism leading a rebellion against the occupying English forces of Henry IV in the fourteenth century.
+Declaring himself Prince of Wales, and a man of charisma and great ability, by June 1402, Glyndwr had recaptured and controlled most of Wales.

 He called a parliament at Machynlleth which drew up mutual recognition treaties with France and Spain and was crowed king of an independent Wales.